 Since the Valley is a small part of a Park that is approximately the size of the state of Rhode Island, you may want to visit the Wawona Hotel and the Mariposa Grove of the Giant Sequoia at the south end of the Park.
 You may even want to play golf on the Wawona 9-hole golf course.
 If time allows, you could drive into the High Country.
 Take a picnic lunch, and drive to Glacier Point for a spectacular view of the Valley, Half Dome, and the towering peaks in the Back Country.
 Or you may drive up to Crane Flat and take the Tioga Pass Road, stopping at the various turnouts to see the northern part of the Park, and enjoy a picnic.
 You can stop at Tenaya Lake to enjoy the view while you picnic, sun bath, and swim in the icy cold lake.
 Tuolumne Meadows has limited food service, wonderful meadows to explore, and you may even want to dine at Tuolumne Lodge before returning to your retreat in the vineyard.
 Whether you take a drive toward Glacier Point or Tuolumne, you will fine many hiking trails.

 Our cottage is on the edge of a wine grape-vineyard.
 We have 6 acres of Cabernet Sauvignon grapes, and 1 acre of Sangiovese wine grapes.
 We are not a bonded winery, but sell our grapes to wineries.
 We keep a small amount of grapes to make our own wine.
-If you stay with us, we will give you a bottle of that wine for your dinner.
-Our grapes have been used to make gold-medal-winning wines in the price range of $15 to $35.
+Our grapes have been used to make gold-medal-winning wines in the price range of $15 to $45.
 Depending upon the time of your visit, you may see us pruning, training, or harvesting the grapes.
 If we are home during your stay (we usually will be), we would love to take you on a 'tour' of our vineyard.

 If you chose to spend time locally, we have many interesting sights to visit.
 Mariposa is the southern end of the Sierra Gold Country.
 The California State Mineral Exhibit is a great stop to see some truly beautiful minerals.
 The Mariposa History Museum has a changing exhibit of the interior of 49er stores and houses.
 There is a gold-stamp mill that was used to crush gold ore, the first step in refining the ore.
 A tour of the County Courthouse, the oldest in California, is great fun.
 You can go gold panning, wine tasting, ride a zip line, play golf at three nearby 9-hole golf courses.
 Historic downtown Mariposa offers fun gift shops, numerous restaurants including California Cusine, Mexican, Chinese, Pizza,a Sports Bar, and more.